MJRML/MJRML.github.io/README.md

 -	Completed Citrix Virtual Apps and Desktop Advanced Administration course – CCV-V
 -	Completed Citrix Provisioning Administration certificate
 -	Citrix Virtual Apps and Desktop service with Microsoft Azure course

 ## Education

-**January 2023 - 2024
+January 2023 - May 2024
-Mia Digital University
+**Mia Digital University
 First Class Honors Master in computer Science, Cyber Security, Data Analytics and Artificial Intelligence (GPA 3.7)**

-**September 2012 - May 2016
+September 2012 - May 2016
-University of Limerick
+**University of Limerick
 Bachelor of Science in Mobile Communications and Security, in Computer Engineering and Electronic engineering**